aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 }
 ```

 Great!
-Our serverless IP Address counter is working as expected, in the next section we will integrate it using javascript.
+Our serverless IP Address counter is working as expected, now we will integrate it in a simple HTML page using bit of javascript.

 ## Static HTML page integrating the lambda function